horizontalsystems/bitcoin-kit-android/README.md

 ### Starting and Stopping

-*BitcoinKit* require to be started with `start` command.
+*BitcoinKit* requires to be started with `start` command.
 It will be in synced state as long as it is possible.
 You can call `stop` to stop it

 ```kotlin
 bitcoinKit.start()